Complaining to your legal adviser

 The best thing you can do if you start having problems with the services your legal adviser is providing is to talk to them.

-The law says you must try to sort things out with your legal adviser before you go to their regulator for help.
+You should try to sort things out with your legal adviser before you go to their regulator for help.
 This is because your legal adviser needs a chance to explain, fix the problem or offer a solution.
 This might be an apology, a refund or extra help.

 Most problems can be fixed quickly if your legal adviser knows there is an issue.
 But if it isn’t fixed, you should complain in writing to the adviser or the firm they work for.